Regular vs. Cold-Pressed Castor Oil

 While pressing castor seeds can result in significant oil yields, it will generally leave some oil behind.
 After a company crushes the seeds, these seeds will form into a brick or cake-like substance.
 A company can then extract more oil from the castor cake using a chemical solvent.
 Some of the most popular solvents include petroleum, hexane and heptane.
 The chemical extraction method allows companies to remove most of the remaining oil in the cake, giving them the chance to derive maximum value from their castor seeds.

-Expeller-Pressed vs. Cold-Pressed Castor Oil
+The Difference Between Expeller-Pressed and Cold-Pressed Castor Oil

 One of the common types of castor oil is expeller-pressed oil.
 Since expeller-pressed oil is so popular, you might hear people call it regular castor oil.
-To create expeller-pressed oil, a company will press the castor seeds through a cavity, using pressure and friction to extract the oil.
-This process doesn’t involve any added heat, but the pressing process required to remove the oil generates a temperature around 140 to 210 degrees Fahrenheit.

 What is cold-pressed castor oil?
 Cold-pressed castor oil is another popular type of castor oil.
 It comes from using a press to extract oil from castor seeds at a temperature under 122 degrees Fahrenheit.
 Cold-pressed castor oil manufacturers can’t use heat later in the refining process.

-Since the cold-pressed process retains the castor oil’s aroma, flavor and natural antioxidants, cold-pressed castor oil is ideal for skin and hair care products.
+Since the cold-pressed process retains the castor oil’s aroma, flavor and natural antioxidants, cold-pressed castor oil is excellent for skin and hair care products.
 Due to the lack of heat, the oil tends to retain more nutrients and antioxidants, providing additional health benefits.

 As you decide between expeller-pressed and cold-pressed castor oil, it’s essential to note that both are useful for different applications.
 For example, cold-pressed oils usually provide more health benefits, making them an excellent choice if you’re creating oils for consumption.
 However, it’s possible to produce expeller-pressed oils faster, since they don’t need extra equipment and processes to keep the heat low.
 Expeller-pressed oils are often ideal for soaps, lubricants and metal workings.

-Compared to cold-pressed castor oil, pale-pressed castor oil comes with lower acidity and is much thinner.
+Compared to cold-pressed castor oil, pale-pressed castor oil is much thinner.
 Since this oil has a transparent appearance, it’s ideal for products such as printer inks and lubricants for specialized machinery.
-These qualities also make it a popular product for hair and skin care products.
+These qualities also make it a popular oil for beauty and cosmetic products.

-Benefits of Castor Oil
+What Are the Benefits of Castor Oil?

 No matter the type of castor oil you choose, you can receive several benefits from using it.
-Since castor oil has ricinoleic acid, it assists with skin moisturizing, making it an excellent choice for skin care products.
+Since castor oil has ricinoleic acid, it assists with skin moisturizing, making it an excellent choice for skincare products.
 It also features anti-inflammatory and moisturizing characteristics ideal for hair care products that promote scalp and hair health.
 Many companies use castor oil in their ointments and creams, as it has healing properties.

 Another remarkable benefit of castor oil is its ability to help reduce pain and inflammation from conditions like rheumatoid arthritis and psoriasis.
 Some companies use castor oil in their laxatives to provide constipation relief.
 Due to castor oil’s antimicrobial properties, it also can help alleviate acne symptoms.